SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 ## Determining the CF API endpoint with a script

 In the [directory containing this specific README file](./), there's a link to a script [get_cf_api_endpoint](../../scripts/get_cf_api_endpoint).
 This script is an automated version of everything you've done in this section.
-If you've finished early, then you may wish to peruse the code, some of which you should recognize now.

 > This `get_cf_api_endpoint` script is used in this and a subsequent exercise, so to avoid duplicating it in both exercise directories, it lives in a separate [scripts/](../../scripts/) directory and there are symbolic links to it from both exercise directories.

 You can try it out, too.

-If you haven't done already, you'll first need to clone this repository into your working environment, so you have access to all the files, including this script:
+You'll first need to clone this repository into your working environment, so you have access to all the files, including this script:

 👉 Follow the instructions for [Cloning this repository into your working environment](../../clone-this-repo.md).
 After you've done this, and if you're using the SAP Business Application Studio, open up a new terminal in the Dev Space which will have restarted, so you can continue.